adambushman/lets-draft-nba/README.md

 # Let's Draft NBA

 An application for simulating the NBA draft based on industry rankings.
+[Give it a test drive](https://adambushman.github.io/lets-draft-nba/)!

 ## Description